 Table \ref{tab:agreementscore} presents the inter-annotator agreement scores for each stage.
 Detailed annotation guidelines for each step are provided in Appendix \ref{app:annotation}, and data statistics are reported in Table \ref{tab:datastatistic}.

-We also collect the financial misinformation datasets in the original languages for evaluation.
-The description and evaluation on these original datasets can be found at Appendix \ref{app:originallanguagedata}.
+We also collected the financial misinformation datasets in the original languages for evaluation.
+The description and evaluation on these original datasets can be found in Appendix \ref{app:originallanguagedata}.
 The Chinese translation contains four very obvious errors generated by the LLMs, resulting in high consistency.
-One example can be found at Figure \ref{fig:example_chinese}.
+An example can be found in Figure \ref{fig:example_chinese}.